 The best way to keep an eye out for these deals is to sign up for the airline emails.
 Often the sales are a few months out allowing you to either take advantage of a last minute deal or plan ahead.
 Another great site that I like to recommend is Secret Flying.
 You’ll need to check regularly but it’s a great place to find seat sales and error fares meaning you can get some insanely good deals.

-Book Accommodation Well in Advance or Use AirBNB
+Hawaii on a Budget: Book Accommodation Well in Advance

 If you read my article on solo travel in Hawaii, you’ll remember that I disliked the hostel I stayed in so much that I spent my last 2 nights in Hawaii in a hotel (the Surfjack Hotel– which was pretty cool!).
 While I don’t regret making that decision, I do regret not making it sooner.
 I did look at hotel prices when I first booked my trip and while they were still pricey, they were much cheaper than I ended up paying when I booked a week before.
 I also didn’t have as many options since Hawaii is so popular, places book up pretty quickly.
 I kicked myself a little bit for that poor planning on my part.

-Hotels in Waikiki definitely aren’t cheap, so if you are looking for something more affordable take a look at Airbnb options.
-Especially those that have a kitchen so you can cook and prepare your own meals.
+Hotels in Waikiki definitely aren’t cheap, so if you are looking for something more affordable take a look at places that have a kitchen so you can cook and prepare your own meals.
 Food is also expensive in Hawaii (more on that later) so being able to buy groceries and prepare your own meals will definitely help those trying to experience Hawaii on a budget.

 Hawaii has so much to see and do, especially in Oahu.
 However, with so many tour options it’s easy to be sucked into believing you need to hire a guide or jump on a tour bus for the day to see and do things that are, in fact, free or extremely cheap.